 How To Lose 40+ Pounds With Green Smoothies

-With over 400 recipes, answers to 115 questions, a 4-week weight loss program, a Green Smoothie Master Chef course, a fitness guide and so much more, the Green Smoothie Health & Weight Loss program will get you on the right track for finally taking control of your health.
+With almost 400 recipes, a 21-day weight loss meal plan, my 10-point strategy for dropping pounds fast and my 15-minute fitness workouts, the Green Smoothie Weight Loss program will get you on the right track for finally taking control of your health.